palantir/gradle-consistent-versions/README.md

 Specifically this plugin delivers:

 1. **one version per library** - When you have many Gradle subprojects, it can be frustrating to have lots of different versions of the same library floating around on your classpath.
 You usually just want one version of Jackson, one version of Guava etc. (`failOnVersionConflict()` does the job, but it comes with some significant downsides - see below).
-With gradle-consistent-versions, versionless dependencies across all your projects have a sensible version provided from the central _unifiedClasspath_ configuration.
+With gradle-consistent-versions, dependencies across all your subprojects have a sensible version provided.
 1. **better visibility into dependency changes** - Small changes to your requested dependencies can have cascading effects on your transitive graph.
 For example, you might find that a minor bump of some library brings in 30 new jars, or affects the versions of your other dependencies.
 With gradle-consistent-versions, it's easy to spot these changes in your `versions.lock`.

 ### An evolution of `nebula.dependency-recommender`
-[nebula.dependency-recommender][] pioneered the idea of 'versionless dependencies', where gradle files just declare a dependencies using `compile "group:name"` and then versions are declared separately (e.g. in a `versions.props` file).
+[nebula.dependency-recommender][] pioneered the idea of 'versionless dependencies', where gradle files just declare dependencies using `compile "group:name"` and then versions are declared separately (e.g. in a `versions.props` file).
 Using `failOnVersionConflict()` and nebula.dependency-recommender's `OverrideTransitives` ensures there's only one version of each jar on the classpath.

-This results in *forcing* all your dependencies, which ignores any information that dependencies themselves provide.
+nebula.dependency-recommender *forces* all your dependencies, which overrides all version information that libraries themselves provide.

 Unfortunately, failOnVersionConflict means developers often pick conflict resolution versions out of thin air, without knowledge of the actual requested ranges.
 This is dangerous because users may unwittingly pick versions that actually violate dependency constraints and may break at runtime, resulting in runtime errors suchs as `ClassNotFoundException`, `NoSuchMethodException` etc